rykov8/ssd_keras/README.md

 # SSD-based object and text detection with Keras
-This repository contains the implementation of various approaches to object detection in general and to text detection/recognition in particular.
+This repository contains the implementation of various approaches to object detection in general and text detection/recognition in particular.

-The technical background for the implementations is provided by the following papers.
+Its code was initially used to carry out the experiments for the author's master thesis [End-to-End Scene Text Recognition based on Artificial Neural Networks](http://83.169.39.135/thesis/thesis.pdf) and was later extended by the implementation of more recent approaches.

+## Technical background

+Most of the ideas used for this project go back to the following papers:

 ### SSD: Single Shot MultiBox Detector [arXiv:1512.02325](https://arxiv.org/abs/1512.02325)
 SSD is a generic object detector that does local regression and classification on multiple feature maps of a CNN to predict a dense population of bounding boxes, wich are subsequently filtered by a confidence threshold and NMS.